railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 * create new reports for the selected object.

-To modify an existing report, select  *OpenERP Report --> Modify Existing Report`.
-Choose the report:menuselection:`Request for Quotation` in the  *Modify Existing Report*  dialog box and then click  *Save to Temp Directory* .
+To modify an existing report, select :menuselection:`OpenERP Report --> Modify Existing Report`.
+Choose the report:menuselection:`Request for Quotation` in the :guilabel:`Modify Existing Report` dialog box and then click :guilabel:`Save to Temp Directory`.

 .. figure::  images/openoffice_quotation.png
    :align: center